Set Up Webhooks

 4. Handle Retries

-If your endpoint fails, nullpath retries:
+If your endpoint fails, nullpath retries with exponential backoff:

-| Attempt | Delay |
+| Attempt | Delay (approx) |

 |---|---|